TugboatQA/docs/content/lighthouse/configure-lighthouse.md

       - /about
 ```

-## Use a custom Lighthouse configuration file
+## Use a custom Lighthouse configuration

 Tugboat uses the default Lighthouse configuration, but disables some server performance metrics.
 If you'd like to use a
-custom Lighthouse configuration file, to tweak audit scoring or add custom checks, you can pass a custom Lighthouse
+custom Lighthouse configuration, to tweak audit scoring or add custom checks, you can pass a custom Lighthouse
 configuration object to use when generating reports.

 You can find documentation for creating a custom Lighthouse config at: